microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 current object - but it can be customized.
 For example, an xlang type representing a JSON value would return true if the object parameter contained the same JSON data as the current object.

-Note, xlang types that provide their own implementation of Equals should also provide their own implementation of GetHashCode (detailed above).
+xlang types that provide their own implementation of Equals should also provide their own implementation of GetHashCode (detailed above).

 Projection language examples: